The Leadership of a Bad Brother–Flash 5

-What looked like the effortless genius of the leader turns out to the sheer ignorance and gullibility of the followers.
+What looked like the effortless genius of the leader turns out to be the sheer ignorance.
+Plus, the gullibility of the followers.
 Why educate them?
 What seemed to be the unquestionable power of the boss turns out to be the learned weakness and helplessness of a specialised class of constituents.
 Why empower them?
-What was thought to be certainly genuine ideology on re-examination was actually the inexplicable “herd fear” of those who had nothing else to hold on to.
+What I thought to be a genuine ideology on re-examination was the inexplicable “herd fear” of those who had nothing else to hold on to.

 The inevitable flaw in the game of manipulation is that most of those have become beholden to it eventually outgrow it.
-The golden era of manipulative rule may be so successful.
-Lies, myths, tricks and fantasies are made so very persuasive that even the most pragmatic of men often fall for it if there is even a tiny vacuum in their psyche that needs filling.
-The decline of manipulative leadership always arrives or is ushered in like a very rare but ghastly accident.
-The effectiveness of the manipulation that was so unobstructed that it became as taken for granted as if it were a law of nature in its own right, suddenly is rendered effete.
-All attempts at resurrection simply make matters worse and expose the solidifying passé of the ‘has been’ of a leader.
+The golden era of a manipulative rule may be so successful.
+They could once make lies, myths, tricks and fantasies so persuasive.
+Even the most pragmatic of men often fall for it.
+Well, if there is also a tiny vacuum in their psyche that needs filling.
+The decline of manipulative leadership always arrives like a rare but ghastly accident.
+The effectiveness of the manipulation that was so unobstructed that it became as taken for granted.
+As if it were a law of nature in its own right with suddenness renders it effete.
+All tries at resurrection simply make matters worse and expose the solidifying passe of the ‘has been’ of a leader.

-But refuge in the past is even more insecure than his fragile mind at this time.
-The [ex] leader also realises what may be remembered most about him is how suddenly and completely he lost power.
-His hubris was always evident but to him only with hindsight.
-The incentive to regain control of his realm through murder, violence, treachery, deception and unholy alliances become activated and so is his philosophy of “if I lose it, so will everyone else”.
-The reality for him is if he does not quit now his end would be ever more severe than if he gave up without a fight.
-He promises himself he will return but never does.
+But refuge in the past is even more insecure than his fragile mind.
+The [ex] leader also realises what we may remember most about him is how sudden and complete he lost power.
+His hubris was always clear, but to him only with hindsight.
+The incentive to regain control of his realm through murder, violence, treachery, deception, and unholy alliances becomes activated.
+So is his philosophy of “if I lose it, so will everyone else”.
+The reality for him is if he does not quit now, his end would be even more severe than if he quit without a fight.
+He promises himself he will return, but never does.